buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeGasSensor.md

+# Pset_SensorTypeGasSensor

 A device that senses or detects gas.
 <!-- end of short definition -->

  HISTORY: Changed in IFC4.
 Gas detected made into enumeration, set point concentration and coverage area added.
 Range, accuracy and time constant deleted.